SummaryRead the full fact sheet

 - Sexual abuse is experienced by girls and boys.
 Children cannot stop sexual abuse.

 Sexual abuse (also referred to as sexual assault) can be experienced by anyone.
 When a child experiences sexual assault, it is commonly referred to as child sexual abuse.
-In recent years, female and male survivors of child sexual abuse have spoken out about their experiences.
+In recent years, survivors of child sexual abuse have been better supported to speak out their experiences.

 Increased openness and a willingness by adult survivors to discuss sexual abuse, as well as the development of service support networks, has led to greater community understanding of this issue.
 Healthcare professionals have also learned a great deal about child sexual abuse and its effects from these stories.